Boluwatifeolaa/LITA-_CLASS_DOCUMENTATION/README.md

 This is where we calculate some basic lines of code or queries or even some of the DAX expressions used during your analysis ;

 1. SQL
-SELECT * From Table1
+SELECT * From Employee
-Where condition = True
+Where AB309 = 'Admin'

 ### Data Visualization
 Few extracted columns from the table i worked on and image from the document i worked on